Andrea Pirlo: Managerial career

 On 20 January 2021, Pirlo won his first trophy as manager with Juventus, beating Napoli 2–0 in the 2020 Supercoppa Italiana.
 On 9 March 2021, Juventus were eliminated from the 2020–21 UEFA Champions League by Porto in the round of 16 on the away goals rule, drawing 4–4 on aggregate.
 On 2 May 2021, Juventus' run of nine consecutive titles was mathematically ended by Internazionale who were confirmed as champions.
 On 19 May, Pirlo won the Coppa Italia with Juventus following a 2–1 victory over Atalanta in the final.
 On 23 May, the final day of the league, Pirlo managed to secure a fourth-place finish for Juventus after a 4–1 away win over Bologna, one point above Napoli which drew 1–1 with Verona, granting Juventus qualification to the following season's Champions League.
 Five days later, on 28 May, Juventus announced the departure of Pirlo from his managerial position at the club.

-On 12 June 2022, Pirlo was appointed as manager of Turkish club Fatih Karagümrük.
-The club later announced Pirlo's release on 24 May 2023.
+In the 2022–23 season, Pirlo led Turkish club Fatih Karagümrük to a seventh-place finish in the Süper Lig.
+The following year, he managed the recently relegated Sampdoria to seventh place in Serie B, but was sacked after the club won only one point in the first three league games of the 2024–25 season.

-On 27 June 2023, Pirlo was appointed manager of Sampdoria, who had just been relegated to Serie B that season.
-After completing the season in seventh place, he was confirmed for the next season but was sacked on 29 August 2024 after a dismal start to the club's 2024–25 Serie B, with only one point in the first three league games.
+Pirlo coached Emirati club Dubai United of the UAE First Division League for the 2025–26 season.
+On 15 May 2026, he achieved promotion to the UAE Pro League after a 0–0 draw against Al Orooba.
+This was the club's first ever promotion to the Pro League.
+He eventually finished second in the league that season.

-On 25 July 2025, Pirlo was appointed manager of Emirati club Dubai United, then of the UAE First Division League.
+Later in the year, in July, his appointment as Italy's national team coach had been taken for granted by several journalists, including Fabrizio Romano.
+Nonetheless, controversy broke out owing to a sponsorship with Russian betting company Fonbet, known to have strong links with President Vladimir Putin.
+Italy's bid for Pirlo was, therefore, withdrawn as FIGC directors Paolo Maldini and Leonardo Araújo resigned from their roles.